 - New Jersey

 - Rhode Island

-In this context, extensive generally means that adults aged 21 and over have an annual maximum benefit of between $1,000 and $1,500 to pay for any dental services not considered cosmetic or elective, such as bleaching or orthodontic care.
-In California, the limit is $1,800 in 2020, though extra services are unlimited if deemed medically necessary by an enrolled dentist or physician.
+In this context, "extensive" generally means that adults aged 21 and over have an annual maximum benefit of between $1,000 and $1,500 to pay for any dental services not considered cosmetic or elective, such as bleaching or orthodontic care.
+In California, the limit was $1,800 in 2020, though extra services are unlimited if deemed medically necessary by an enrolled dentist or physician.

 All of the states that offer extensive dental benefits also offer discounted or no-cost preventative care, such as fillings and cleanings.

 The In-Between States — Emergency and Limited Coverage

 Most states fall somewhere between the emergency coverage zone and the limited coverage zone.
 In general, these in-between states can be grouped as limited or emergency dental coverage.